Dance India Dance: Selection process

 The selection process can be further broken down into two distinct stages: the Open Auditions and the second phase referred to as the Mega Auditions.

 The Open Auditions take place in 5–6 major Indian cities and are typically open to anyone aged 15–30 at the time of their audition.
 The cities in which auditions are held vary from season to season but some, such as New Delhi, Mumbai and Kolkata have featured in almost every season.
 During this stage, dancers perform a brief routine (typically individually) before three masters.
 The masters will then make an on-the-spot decision as to whether the dance demonstrated enough ability.
 If the dancer impressed the masters with his/her dancing abilities, masters will award a Hat called Taqdeer Ki Topi (Hat of Destiny), moving them instantly one step forward in the competition.

 The second stage of the selection process, the Mega Auditions, is a several-day-long process in which the 100 hopefuls are tested for overall well-rounded dance, stamina, and their ability to perform under pressure.
-The dancers are put through a battery of rounds which test their ability to pick up various dance styles (typically some of the more well-represented genres that will later be prominent in the competition phase, such as Hip hop, Bollywood, Jazz, Bharat Natyam, Kathak, Mohiniyattam, Odissi and Contemporary).
+The dancers are put through a battery of rounds which test their ability to pick up various dance styles (typically some of the more well-represented genres that will later be prominent in the competition phase, such as hip-hop, Bollywood, jazz, Bharat Natyam, Kathak, Mohiniyattam, Odissi and Contemporary).
 At the end of this process, only the top 36 competitors will be chosen.
 The top 36 are then again asked to give solo performances, after which 18 are chosen in the final auditions.
 Then, those top 18 get divided into 3 teams which are named according to the 3 masters of the show such as, Mudassar Ki Mandali, Marzi Ke Mastane and Mini Ke Masterblasters.
 Each team containing 6 dancers then competes in the show, learning new skills throughout the journey.

 Judges

 Grand Master Mithun Chakraborty has been the head judge of the series.
 When any contestant performs an extraordinary performance, Grand Master gives him/her a salute.
 It's called Grand Salute and it is the highest respect for any contestant here.
-Every season, 3 Indian choreographers (who are called Coaches) choreograph the contestants and judge them too with Grand Master.
-The first three seasons were judged by 3 regular judges Master Geeta Kapoor, Master Terence Lewis & Master Remo D'Souza with Grand Master.
-Then the judges were changed season by season from season 4.
-When any contestant performs a perfect act, the judges give him/her a special speech which is as respect for the contestant.
+Every season, 3 Indian choreographers (who are called Coaches) choreograph the contestants and judge them with the Grand Master.
+The first three seasons were judged by Master Geeta Kapoor, Master Terence Lewis & Master Remo D'Souza with the Grand Master.
+When any contestant performs a perfect act, the judges give a special speech as a token of respect for the contestant.